 1. Dental Implants

 Dental implants are by far your best option for tooth replacement.
 That’s because dental implants look and function like natural teeth.
+They’re honestly some of the most realistic-looking replacements for missing teeth out there.
+The only real tell-tale sign is that titanium implants leave a dark ring around the gums in most cases.
 We surgically attach a dental implant post into your jawbone.
 This is topped with a ceramic crown that looks like a natural tooth; it’s even shaded to match the color of your other teeth.
+That’s what we mean by replacement teeth that look convincingly real—your dentist isn’t going to leave you with a mismatched tooth to contend with.
+It’s easy to make incredibly convincing replacement teeth with modern technology.
 The beauty of dental implants is they are a permanent solution to tooth replacement.
 Success rates for dental implants are 95%.

 There are two options for dental implants: titanium and zirconia.
 Titanium makes a great artificial root because the jawbone will grow around it and actually fuse to its surface.
 Titanium dental implants are the traditional and most common type of dental implant because they’re tried and true.
 A newer option is zirconia dental implants, which share many of the same properties as titanium, except they’re not metal.
 Zirconia is a ceramic, so it’s a great option for people who are allergic to metal.